tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Question* (xyin6-stat6250): How to append a variable into FIRST and LAST as shown in the book example?
 Is it automatically created by SAS?
 - Question (lsun20-stat6250): Where the FIRST and LAST are stored when you use BY-group processing?
 - Answer (lsun20-stat6250): The DATA step creates the temporary variables FIRST and LAST.
+- *Question* (sbagdi-stat6250)- WHat does POINT= option does?
+- *Answer* (sbagdi-stat6250)- To access observations directly by their observation number, POINT= option is used in SET statement.